 Bryn really knows his stuff when it comes to food and whilst the menu isn’t extensive (which I actually prefer) it’s varied and changes seasonally.
 The menu also offers tips on what to eat for the season which adds a personal touch.
-For starters I opted for Buffalo mozzarella (I’m sucker for a big ball of cheese), vine tomatoes and Mediterranean veg, whilst my mum chose baked fig with Blue Perl Las cheese and air-dried ham.
+For starters I opted for Buffalo mozzarella, vine tomatoes and Mediterranean veg, whilst my mum chose baked fig with Blue Perl Las cheese and air-dried ham.
 My mozzarella was melt-in-the-mouth and came drizzled in a superb balsamic glaze whilst, as a recent pescatarian convert, even I was tempted to try mum’s starter.

-Mains included a mix of classic flavour combos like wild mushroom and truffle oil tagliatelle (the best my mum has ever had!) and the more unusual pork belly and puy lentils; there are also limited portions of daily specials.
-For a Sunday I was surprised to see only one roast option on for my Sunday lunch, beef, which reflects the more restauranty fine-dining vibe at The Oxford Arms, so check the menu before you descend en masse expecting the full gamut of meats.
+Mains included a mix of classic flavour combos like wild mushroom and truffle oil tagliatelle (the best my mum has ever had) and the more unusual pork belly and puy lentils; there are also limited portions of daily specials.
+There was only one roast option on for my Sunday lunch, beef, which reflects the more restauranty fine-dining vibe at The Oxford Arms, so check the menu before you descend en masse expecting the full gamut of meats.

 I chose fillet of wild sea bass, caught by the pub’s fisherman Mark who visits weekly from Salcombe.
 Loads of local ingredients, many grown on site or made by village locals.
 Portion sizes were generous, but not overwhelming (good because the food was quite rich), and presented in stylish big bowls.

-We were too stuffed for pudding but ordered anyway for the sake of research (you’re welcome) and oh boy, I’m glad we did.
+We were too stuffed for pudding but ordered anyway, and oh boy, I’m glad we did.
 My sticky toffee pudding was amazing (and huge) and my mum’s crème brûlée had a crispy top with subtle notes of blueberry and banana.

 OUT & ABOUT

-Just 10 minutes down the road in Woodstock you’ll find Blenheim Palace (check out their illuminated light trial until New year’s Day) or a little further in the other direction, in Bucks, you’ll find National Trust site Waddesdon Manor, about a 30 minute drive.
-If you’ve taken your teens for a grown-up lunch, you can head 10 minutes north to Rousham House and gardens (15+ only) for a stroll or, if you fancy something a little closer, there are some great walks around Kirtlington (the canal and lock for starters) and the Cotswolds, just ask the bar staff.
-For a post-scoff shop, Bicester Village is just round the corner.
+Just 10 minutes down the road in Woodstock you’ll find Blenheim Palace (check out its illuminated light trail until New year’s Day) or 30 mins in the other direction, in Bucks, you’ll find National Trust’s jewel in the crown Waddesdon Manor.
+If you’ve taken your teens for a grown-up lunch, you can head 10 minutes north to Rousham House and gardens (15+ only) for a stroll or there are some great walks around Kirtlington (the canal and lock for starters) and the Cotswolds.
+For a post-prandial shop, Bicester Village is just round the corner.